Answered By: Information Desk

 racial profiling and canada

-You need the call number to find the material on the shelves and you need to make a note of the location Stacks or Reference.
+You need the call number to find the material on the shelves.

 1. Capitalization does not matter.